voi-api/voi-api.github.io/maas-pro.md

 ```

 After ending a rental, the API returns (among other things) a unique, cryptographically signed URL (`photoUploadURL`)
-that allows to upload a photo of the parked vehicle.
-Currently, this photo is stored for compliance reasons only and not
+that the partners **must** use to upload a photo of the parked vehicle.
-validated in any way.

 ### Restrictions